 When a teacher adds a child they can invite one of that child’s family members (usually a parent).
 That person can then choose whether or not to invite more family members.
 Once invited, they’ll be shown here.
 You’ll be able to view each person’s name, profile image, and email address.
 If a person is an admin (an admin can manage a child’s account), this will be shown next to their name.

 This is where a child’s teachers and family members who are admins can privately read and discuss information together.

-Edit a child’s name, birthday, gender and profile image, or remove the child from your Storypark community.
+Edit a child’s name, birthday, gender and profile image.
+Teachers can select whether a child can appear in a group story or not.
+From this page you can also remove the child from your Storypark community.
 Before removing a child, you may want to invite another early learning service/school, or export their stories.

 Your early learning service’s reports

 Compare the activity and trends happening at your early learning service.
 Get information on numbers and dates of stories, comments, notes, views, posts and logins.
 View by child, teacher, family member and room.